Hakone Shrine Photos: Best Time, Angles & Tips for the Floating Torii Without Crowds

 Stone steps surrounded by tall cedar trees leading to the main buildings of Hakone Shrine

-If you want the best chance of getting clean Hakone Shrine photos without crowds, DIY travel is usually the better choice because it gives you full control over your arrival time.
+If you want the best chance of getting clean Hakone Shrine photos, DIY travel gives you full control over your arrival time.
+Here is the earliest route from Tokyo:

-2. Hakone-Yumoto to Moto-Hakone: Transfer to a Hakone Tozan Bus bound for Moto-Hakone or Hakonemachi.
+2. Hakone-Yumoto to Moto-Hakone: Transfer to a Hakone Tozan Bus (Line H or Line K) bound for Moto-Hakone or Hakonemachi (~35 minutes, ¥1,210 one way).

 3. Walk to the shrine: From the bus stop, it is a short walk to the shrine entrance and lakefront torii area.

-If you plan to explore more of Hakone on the same day, the Hakone Freepass is usually the most practical option because it simplifies buses and other local transport around the area.
+If you plan to explore more of Hakone on the same day, the Hakone Freepass (¥7,100 for 2 days from Shinjuku as of 2026) simplifies buses, trains, and other local transport around the area.

 Joining a Guided Day Tour